1803 AD: Closure of Parsonage Lane

 Following the Reform Act and the subsequent loss of political influence the village was put up for sale at a knock-down price.
 The land and buildings were sold in separate lots.

-The Historic Association has copies of the Sales Particulars including maps.
+The Historical Society has copies of the Sales Particulars including maps.

 1839 AD: Godstone Union Workhouse